LeanerCloud/AutoSpotting/TECHNICAL_DETAILS.md

 ## Internal components ##

-When deployed, the software consists on a number of resources running in your Amazon AWS account, created automatically with CloudFormation:
+When deployed, the software consists on a number of resources running in your Amazon AWS account, created automatically with CloudFormation or Terraform:

 ### Event generator ###

 CloudWatch event source used for triggering the Lambda function.
-The default frequency is every 5 minutes, but it is configurable using CloudFormation.
+The default frequency is every 5 minutes, but it is configurable using stack parameters.

 ### Lambda function ###